pomnabo/pomnabo.github.io/Javascript_Practice/Palindrome-Checker/README.md

 Overview:

 This is 5 of 10 small javascript project tutorials featured in Vijay Kumar's Udemy course.
+This tutorial guides the viewer through writing a simple web  browser palindrome checker application.

 I love palindromes :U
 So I enjoyed this project because now I have a fun app to play with! xD